 Prior to January 15 of each year, business owners must report the vapour product sales that have occurred during a specified reporting period.
 For each type of vapour product sold, a business owner must report on:

-- The volume (in mLs) of each restricted E-substance in the product
+The volume (in mLs) of restricted E-substance in the product

-- The flavour, if the restricted E-substance in the product is flavoured
+The flavour, if the E-substance in the product is flavoured

-Further information on the E-Substances Regulation and information for retailers is available at the Ministry of Health website:
+Further information on the E-Substances Regulation and information for retailers is available on the Requirements under the Public Health Act and E-Substances Regulation page.

 Under the Public Health Act, a health hazard is a thing, condition, or activity that will or is likely to endanger public health.
 In addition, the Public Health Act enables health hazards to be identified and addressed in regulation.
 A health hazard can be a defined condition, thing or activity either associated with injury or illness, or which fails to meet a certain standard relating to health, injury or illness.